mecon2000/release-planner/README.md

 Release planner tasks:
-read on promises
+V.  read on promises
-0.  save DB in firebase, update on each change.
+V.  save DB in firebase, update on each change.
 1. Capacity table: Show an empty table, with names (y axis) and weeks (header should   contain sprints).
 2. Table should be filled with data taken from json ( how should the DB look?)
 3. Table should be editable
 4. Table should write to json after each change